cfg4j/cfg4j-sample-apps/README.md

    to the stdout.
 Automatically reloads configuration after change.
 * [git-multi-file](git-multi-file/) - reads configuration from a given git repository (from multiple files) and outputs values to the stdout.
 Automatically reloads configuration after change.
+* [metrics](metrics/) - reads configuration from a a local file and outputs values to the stdout.
+Automatically reloads configuration after change. **Exposes metrics**.